T3X3K/moodleScraper/README.md

 # Moodle Scraper
 If you're using the Moodle.org platform for your Uni courses, this utility will allow you to download all files from your courses.
-So far, this software is built to work on University of Padoa's moodle page, more precisely thei stem.elearning page.
+So far, this software is built to work on University of Padoa's moodle page, more precisely the stem.elearning page.

 ## Usage
 From the command line use the command (after having downloaded the [required stuff](#required-stuff))